maxipesfix/iwaki/README.md

 ### PREREQUISITES on Linux or Mac OS X

 * RE2 regular expression library: http://code.google.com/p/re2/
+  * make testinstall throws a "symbols not found" error on OSX, but that's OK.
 * Additionally, to run the Soundboard app, you will need to install
   * ncurses
   * on Linux, gstreamer (on ubuntu it is the package `gstreamer0.10-tools`).